Greg Tobin

 Greg Tobin is an American editor, publisher, journalist and author.
 He worked as an executive in the book publishing industry in New York City for more than 20 years, including stints as vice president and editor in chief of Book of the Month Club (then a division of Time Warner) and senior vice president and editor in chief of Ballantine Books (a division of Random House).

+Tobin is the author of many books including Successor: Unshrouding Mysteries of the Conclave, Was Jesus Really Born on Christmas?
+(2011), and Saints and Sinners (1999).
+In 2022, he was appointed president of RENEW, a nonprofit organization that supports and develops small community groups within Catholic parishes.